leavestylecode/JustNoteFeedback/privacy.md

 By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by us.

+**Legal Jurisdiction**

+This Privacy Policy is governed by and construed in accordance with the laws of the jurisdiction in which the Service Provider operates.
+Any disputes relating to this policy shall be subject to the exclusive jurisdiction of the courts in that jurisdiction.

 **Contact Us**

 If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at leavestyle101@gmail.com.

-* * *

-This privacy policy page was generated by [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/)